szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Limit of last contexts on list to show  (0 = unlimited)``: Limit of the last contexts on list, default: 0 (unlimited).

+* ``Show context groups on top of the context list``: Display groups on top, default: False

+* ``Show date separators on the context list``: Show date periods, default: True

+* ``Show date separators in groups on the context list``: Show date periods in groups, default: True

 * ``Use Context``: Toggles the use of conversation context (memory of previous inputs).

 * ``Store History``: Toggles conversation history store.